shahnawazshahin/steam-using-gamescope-guide/README.md

 Valve are continuously introducing new features and updates to Steam and Gamescope.
 The "OS Update Channel" is one of these new features, and expects a script called `steamos-select-branch` to provide a list of available channels under beta participation.
 Without this, updates will stop working from within SteamOS mode.
 Creating the `steamos-select-branch` that provides a dummy item for the "OS Update Channel" fixes the is issue.

-Software updates also tries to invoke any available bios updates for the Steam Deck.
-This is not required for linux distributions, so a dummy script is created that simply exits (thinking that any bios update tasks has been carried out).
+Software updates also tries to invoke any available system and bios updates for the Steam Deck.
+This is not required for linux distributions, so two dummy scripts are created that simply exits (thinking that any system and bios updates has been carried out).

-AN alternative workaround to updating Steam is to launch Steam from the desktop and check for updates from there.
+An alternative workaround to updating Steam is to launch Steam from the desktop and check for updates from there.

 ## References